 \frac{E_{p}}{E_{s}}=\frac{N_{p}}{N_{s}}

-Why the transformer’s nucleus is in blades and not a massif block?
-The magnetic flux’s variation creates an induced voltage in the ferromagnetic nucleus and creates a current called Foucault’s current, This current in a massif block which has a great area causes a great power loss because the conductor has a very low resistance and a big area which produces a big current which produces a magnetic field which disrupts the flux.
+Why is the transformer’s nucleus is in blades and not a massive block?
+The magnetic flux’s variation creates an induced voltage in the ferromagnetic nucleus and creates a current called Foucault’s current.
+This current in a massive block, which has a great area, causes a great power loss because the conductor has a very low resistance and a big area, which produces a big current, which produces a magnetic field that disrupts the flux.

 Commercials transformers

-Coils and nucleus aren’t enough to make a transformer.
-A power transformer generates too much heat because the current is very high, therefore it needs to have a refrigeration system usually by oil.
+Coils and a nucleus aren’t enough to make a transformer.
+A power transformer generates too much heat because the current is very high, therefore it needs to have a refrigeration system, usually with oil.
 The nucleus and the coils stay immersed in the oil.

-The cooling tubes by side serve to heat exchange, the hotter oil goes to the top, enters the tubes above and lost heat, and goes to the bottom part. more above we have terminals with porcelain insulators.
+The cooling tubes by side serve to heat exchange, the hotter oil goes to the top, enters the tubes above and loses heat, and goes to the bottom part. more above, we have terminals with porcelain insulators.
 Many transformers have an oil tank to accommodate the oil volume exchange in the thermal convection.